Availity/sdk-js/.github/CONTRIBUTING.md

 Commits should use the [Angular Commit Format](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#type).
 Scope should be one of the un-prefixed names of the packages under `./packages/` or `docusaurus` for the docs.
 If a commit applies to multiple packages, leave out the scope.

-For example, here is what the commit message would like when fixing a null-checking error in the [icon](../packages/icon) package:
+For example, here is what the commit message would look like when fixing a null-checking error in the env-var package:

 ```bash
 git commit -m "fix(env-var): check for null before doing the action"